landoscar/landoscar/README.md

 &emsp;&emsp; Moderator of Spider Labs / Co Founder .
 Do not talk / Mention Mental health near me or around me , We do not feel comfy with that.

 &emsp; &emsp; &emsp;╰┈➤ partial hearing impairment , trouble seeing in right eye due to being half blind before treatment. -- advanced screenreader user aswell

+&emsp; &emsp; dont ship me with angeli, we're both taken by different people + different sexualities.
+Angelis lesbian and im bisexual with a preference to men + I have a boyfriend in headspace.
+Along with the fact it makes me uncomfy when shipped.

 ![](https://komarev.com/ghpvc/?username=ELLERN4TE&color=000000&label=catfished-users&style=for-the-badge)